man-group/ArcticDB/docs/mkdocs/docs/aws_permissions.md

 One of the advantages of ArcticDB is how easy it is to setup and use as a personal database.
 But how can we extend this pattern to an organisation?
 How can we keep it trivial to use as an individual, but allow for secure sharing of data with team-mates and groups across your organisation?
 We also want this to be easy to maintain, a key challange for permissions generally.

-Here we model a small two team organisation, 'Acme' in AWS and create some flexible permissions, that allow users and teams to create and use private and shared data without any per-library setup.
-The organisation consists of two teams with two employees in each.
+Here we model a small two team organisation, 'Acme', in AWS and create some flexible permissions that allow users and teams to create and use private and shared data without any per-library setup.

 - Data Team
   - Jane